Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 ```
 ---

-### ✅ What to Look For
+#### ✅ What to Look For

 - `validate_cid` and `is_cid_registered`: confirms the VCA Token being vouched for is valid and recognized.
 - `TxPass`: indicates that the digits entered in response to the visual challenge were successfully validated.
 - `execute_vouch_recovery`: logs the vouch as part of the ongoing recovery process.
 - `extended_recovery_with_vouch : DONE`: confirms that this particular vouch has been successfully recorded.

-> ℹ️ This step contributes to a **multi-party recovery threshold**. (e.g 1/1, 1/2 2/4, etc..)
+> ℹ️ This step contributes to a **multi-party recovery threshold**. (e.g 1/1, 1/2, 2/4, etc..)
 Once enough valid vouches have been submitted (e.g. from other devices, friends, or backups), the recovery can be finalized with a separate **claim** operation.

-### 🛠️ Detailed logs for vouching with an NFC Tag during recovery process
+### 🛠️ Vouching with an NFC Tag during Recovery Process

 This log trace corresponds to a **vouch operation using an NFC tag**, where the system verifies the tag and records a vouch toward the recovery of a lost account.